 This course will provide the student with an opportunity to become familiar with the typical phases in a consulting project.
 These phases include: selling a project, entering the client firm, gathering data, diagnosing issues, implementing solutions, and leaving.
-In addition to discussing these phases in class, we will discuss how similarly, and how differently, consultants work with their clients.
-We will also study the functional specialty areas in which most consultants practice.
-This course will also discuss ethical issues, career concerns, and expert witnessing of consultants.
+In addition to discussing these phases in class, students will discuss how similarly, and how differently, consultants work with their clients.